Friday, Jul 14, 2017

 Speaking of my wonderful wife Heidi, I got to eat a really great pizza she cooked up the other night.
 She made a low carb crust, covered it with seasoned meat and plenty of vegetables, then topped it with cheese.
 It was a real treat!
 How great is it to eat homemade pizza, while looking out over the ocean and watching the waves…even if it is cloudy and gray.

-Life is pretty damn good.
+Living in Ecuador is pretty damn good.